ImVihanga03/Deep-Blue-Windows-Event-Log-Analysis/README.md

 ---

 ### Executive Summary
-I conducted a hands-on investigation of Windows Security and System event logs to uncover a simulated attack involving RDP brute-force attempts, malicious process execution, Meterpreter activity, and persistence mechanisms.
+I performed a detailed hands-on investigation into Windows Security and System event logs to analyze a simulated attack chain involving RDP brute-force attempts, malicious process execution, Meterpreter reverse shell activity, and persistence mechanisms.

-Using **DeepBlueCLI** for rapid automated detection and **Event Viewer** for detailed manual analysis, I successfully traced attacker behavior from initial compromise to persistence.
-This lab allowed me to practice real-world log analysis and threat hunting techniques commonly used in SOC environments.
+By leveraging **DeepBlueCLI** for automated detection of suspicious command lines and **Event Viewer** for manual deep-dive analysis of Event ID 4688 (Process Creation), I successfully traced the attacker’s actions from initial compromise to establishing persistence.

+This lab significantly strengthened my practical skills in Windows event log analysis and threat hunting — core competencies required for SOC Analyst and Blue Team roles.

 ### Tools Used
 - DeepBlueCLI